Gnocchi

 - Using too much flour can make gnocchi dense.

-- Overcooking the potatoes can lead to a watery dough.
+- Overkneading the dough can lead to tough texture.

-- Not allowing the potatoes to cool before mashing can affect texture.
+- Skipping the resting period can affect texture.

 Helpful Tips

-- Use chilled potatoes for better dough consistency.
+- Use starchy potatoes for the best texture.

-- Try adding herbs to the dough for extra flavor.
+- Experiment with flavors by adding herbs to the dough.

 FAQs